Annunciation: Gospel of Matthew

+Apocryphal Gospel of James

+There is a different version contained in the apocryphal Gospel of James, which includes a first appearance of the archangel at the well.

 Manuscript 4Q246

 Manuscript 4Q246 of the Dead Sea Scrolls reads:

-[X] shall be great upon the earth.
-O king, all people shall make peace, and all shall serve him.
-He shall be called the son of the Great God, and by his name shall he be hailed as the Son of God, and they shall call him Son of the Most High.

 It has been suggested that the similarity in content is such that Luke's version may in some way be dependent on the Qumran text.